Shiva-gsk/SSL-admin-task/README.md

 ```
 Thankfully, there are plenty of nice resources on Internet over there to guide me through my setup Process.

-Actually I don't need the first proxy location on /_next/static as /portfolio route automatically manges and sends request if the next.config.ts is correctly configured for proxy.
+Actually I don't need the first proxy location on /_next/static as /portfolio route automatically manages and sends request if the next.config.ts is correctly configured for reverse proxy.
 So we can remove it.

 ```
 location /portfolio/ {